-[Editor’s note: The report referenced in this article reflects conditions observed during an inspection conducted on April 7 and does not represent the establishment’s current status.]
+[Editor’s note: The report referenced in this article reflects conditions observed during an inspection conducted on April 7.
+Following a reinspection on April 8, all violations were corrected and the establishment was cleared to reopen.]

 The Orange County Health Care Agency conducted a routine health inspection at Ham ‘n Scram on April 7.
 The inspection identified multiple health code violations.